MEET THE PROS

 Canyon Racquet Club – Director of Tennis

 Jimmy graduated from Bishop Gorman High School, helping the team win four Nevada State tennis championships (1982-86).
 In 1991, Jimmy was named the captain of the Wolf Pack Tennis Team during his junior year at The University of Nevada, Reno.
-Today he coaches both the boys and girls tennis teams at Hamilton High School and is the head tennis professional at The Canyons Racquet Club in Hamilton.
+Today he is a volunteer for boys and girls tennis teams at Hamilton High School and is the head tennis professional at The Canyons Racquet Club in Hamilton.

 SCOTT POTTER (5.0)